pasciaks/sabio/scrum.md

         _x_ Comment Add Request, C# Service, API End Point

-                For use to send comment form info to admin from landing page.
+                Sends comment form info to admin from landing page.
                 _x_ admin@dispostable.com

-        _x_ Applied for 10+ more jobs, total 100+ (actually lost count)
+        _x_ Applied for 10+ more jobs, total 100+ (actually lost count) _x_ took one short, 20 min assessment on Indeed (heed, they reuse that assessment so do it well, too late for me!)

         _x_ start of connect to provider component

+        _x_ SQL PROC - [dbo].[UserProviders_SelectAllUsers] - paged

+        _x_ SQL PROC - [dbo].[UserProviders_SelectAllProviders] - paged

-        _x_ watched 1st two videos job searching coding - not nice videos
+        _x_ watched 2 videos job searching coding - not nice videos
+            - If I make a video, will you add it to your lessons if appropriate/approved ?

 ### --- WILL ACCOMPLISH

+        Q - to talk about my way ahead and set reasonable suspense to be done with it.

+        _ RE-CHECK those two join/bridge/selects ( take out comments, validate result data from queries )

         _ FORMIK front end form to accept and send user comments from landing page

+        _ C# service, and endpoint for each of the select PROCs [dbo].[UserProviders_SelectAllUsers]
+                [dbo].[UserProviders_SelectAllProviders]

+        _ REACT control to view [dbo].[UserProviders_SelectAllUsers] - paged
+        _ REACT control to view [dbo].[UserProviders_SelectAllProviders] - paged

         _ PR request/peer review and merge